trueinteractions/tint2/README.md

 mainWindow.title = "I'm a native window built in node.";
 ```

-Or use Windows .NET Framework or Objective-C directly from node.
+You can also directly interface with classes, objects and enums from any Windows DLL (.NET/CLR) or OSX Objective-C Framework from Tint.

 <h2>Why is Tint different?</h2>
 There are many alternatives to creating javascript based applications, phonegap, tidekit, tidesdk, cordova based sets, node-webkit, appjs and a few others.
 Tint isn't a hybrid approach, it doesn't mask javascript as a native API.
 Tint uses language bridges to natively represent (and allow you to use) real C++, C# and Objective-C objects directly in javascript safely.